B2B Marketing for Microsoft CSP Partners in Central Asia (2026 Guide)

 How much should a CSP partner spend on marketing in Kazakhstan?

-Start with $500-1,000/month from your own budget, then leverage Microsoft MDF ($2,000-10,000/quarter) for a total marketing budget of $2,000-4,000/month.
+Start with $500-1,000/month from your own budget, then claim Microsoft MDF ($2,000-10,000/quarter) for a total marketing budget of $2,000-4,000/month.
 This covers Telegram content, Google Ads, 1-2 events, and basic SEO.

 Is LinkedIn worth it for B2B in Central Asia?